buhund/macOS-Fonts/README.md

 **- New York:** This all-new, Apple-designed serif typeface is based on essential aspects of historical type styles and is designed to work on its own as well as alongside San Francisco.
 <br>

-**- San Francisco Pro:** This sans-serif typeface is the system font for iOS, macOS, and tvOS, and includes a rounded variant.
-It provides a consistent, legible, and friendly typographic voice. **For iOS, macOS, and tvOS

-**- San Francisco Compact:** This sans-serif typeface is the system font for watchOS, and includes a rounded variant.
-It suits a wide range of content and is easily legible in a variety of contexts. **for watchOS

-**- San Francisco Mono:** This monospaced variant of San Francisco enables alignment between rows and columns of text, and is used in coding environments like Xcode.
-It supports Latin, Greek, and Cyrillic scripts and contains six weights in upright and italic.
-For Terminal and Code Editor **(Konsole, Tilix, Xterm, Alacritty, Kitty, Gnome Terminal, XFCE Terminal...)

-**- San Francisco Display:** **For iOS, macOS, and tvOS

-**- San Francisco Text:** **For iOS, macOS, and tvOS

-**- New York:** This all-new, Apple-designed serif typeface is based on essential aspects of historical type styles and is designed to work on its own as well as alongside San Francisco.

 <h2 align="center"></h2>
 Bibliographical sources: <a href="https://developer.apple.com/fonts/">Here</a>